ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Tyrosine kinase inhibitors (TKIs) are drugs that target and block specific proteins called kinases that contribute to the tumor’s growth and survival.
 Some TKIs may be useful in treating a progressing or recurrent desmoid tumor by shrinking it or halting its growth.

 Another commonly used TKI in desmoid tumor treatment is imatinib (Gleevec).
 This drug is also taken as a pill by mouth.
-It is approved by the U.S. Food and Drug Administration (FDA) for a type of soft-tissue sarcoma called gastrointestinal stromal tumor (GIST), as well as other conditions.
+It is approved by the FDA for a type of soft-tissue sarcoma called gastrointestinal stromal tumor (GIST), as well as other conditions.
 The most common side effects of imatinib are fluid accumulation, rash, nausea, diarrhea, fatigue, and minor muscle aches.
 Serious but relatively rare side effects include bleeding and inflammation of the liver.
 These side effects, and side effects of other TKIs, can often be successfully managed by your doctor.

 Chemotherapy